1 km pipeline in Banjarang to irrigate the farmland in the dry season.

 The farmland is now irrigated all over the year.
 Incomes sources' growth will positively impact the economy of the entire area, reducing seasonal migration.
 The pipeline allows also to produce larger quantities of organic compost and improve the productivity of animals farming.

 The entire Banjarang community received great benefit from the project, having the chance to improve agricultural production, the main livelihood source.
 Direct beneficiaries are about 50 farmers who owns land parcel in the area.
 Indirect beneficiaries are the families, for a total of more than 400 people.

 Since 2008 Sagarmatha project supported the “Shree Koldong School” in Timure village.
 The school hosts 300 children from kindergarten to...Read More

-The health post provides basic health care and regular and permanent assistance to 6,000 inhabitants of Thulopakar district – a...Read More
+The health post provides basic health care and regular assistance to 10 villages in Thulopakar, above 2,000 metres and close...Read More

 Sagarmatha International works with the local communities to improve access to drinking water and basic sanitation.
 In 2011 started the...Read More